ds2010/pyStoNED/doc/sphinx/install/index.rst

 Solver
 ------

-All models supported by pyStoNED are either additive or multiplicative models, depending on the specification of the error term's structure.
+All models supported by pyStoNED are either additive or multiplicative models, depending on the specification of the error term.
-From the perspective of optimization, the additive models are usually the QP problem with an exception of the CQR model, which is a linear programming (LP) problem, and all multiplicative models are the NLP problem.
+From the perspective of optimization, the additive models are usually stated as QP problems with an exception of the CQR model, which is a linear programming (LP) problem, whereas all multiplicative models are NLP problems.

-To calculate these models, external off-the-shelf solvers are required.
-In our experience, ``CPLEX`` or ``MOSEK`` provides a very reliable and convenient platform to solve the QP/LP problems.
+To solve the relevant QP or NLP problems, external off-the-shelf solvers are required.
+In our experience, ``CPLEX`` or ``MOSEK`` provide reliable and convenient platforms for solving the QP and LP problems.
 The NLP problem can be efficiently solved by ``MINOS`` or ``KNITRO``.
-Note that the tailored algorithm for specific estimators could be used to solve these models.
-However, it is not a good choice for our general application purposes.
-With the help of `Pyomo <http://www.pyomo.org/>`_, all models supported by pyStoNED are calculated by these off-the-shelf solvers.
+Note that the tailored algorithm for specific estimators could also be used to solve these models.
+However, tailored algorithms are not the most convenient choice for our general application purposes.
+With the help of `Pyomo <http://www.pyomo.org/>`_, all models supported by pyStoNED are computable by these off-the-shelf solvers.

    * Remote solver

    pyStoNED interfaces with Pyomo to access the network-enabled optimization system (`NEOS <https://neos-server.org/neos/>`_) server that freely provides a large number of academic solvers for solving the additive or multiplicative models remotely.
-In this case, the users do not need to install solvers and corresponding licenses on their own machine.
+In this case, the users do not need to install solvers and corresponding licenses on their own computer.
 Here we have a model estimated by remote solver

    ::